acenet-arc/fortran_oop_as_a_second_language/_episodes/derived_types.md

 - "Know how to access members of a derive type."
 keypoints:
 - "A derived type allows you to package together a number of basic types that can then be thought of collectively as one new derived type."
+- "Access modifiers can be applied within derived types as well as within modules"
 ---

 While modules allow you to package variables together in such a way that you can directly refer to those variables, as we saw previously, derived types allow you to package together variables in such a way as to form a new compound variable.
 With this new compound variable you can refer to it as a group rather than only by the individual components.